B-I-T-W-I-S-E-M-I-N-D-S/EigenShift/README.md

-# Singularity: Eigen-based Intervention for Toxicity Reduction in LLMs
+# EigenShift: Eigen-based Intervention for Toxicity Reduction in LLMs

 ## Step 0: Setup